AdamZhou3/NighttimeLightTrend/readme.md

 # Nighttime Lights Trend Globe-Visualization

 Nighttime lights data can be used as a reflection of regional economic prosperity/recession and poverty.
 In this project, we compute a linear fit over the time series of values at each pixel, visualizing the y-intercept in green and positive/negative slopes as red/blue.
 This graph allows us to see the trends in night-time light worldwide for nearly 30 years, from 1991 to 2014.
-The green areas were relative developed in 1991, while the blue and red areas show the decline and rise of night-time lighting.
+The green areas were relatively developed in 1991, while the blue and red areas show the decline and rise of night-time lighting.

 Live version at: https://adamzhou3.github.io/NighttimeLightTrend/